pact-foundation/docs.pact.io/website/docs/help/amas.md

 ## Join an upcoming Ask Me Anything (AMA) session

-Pactflow runs regular monthly AMA's where you can ask a question and one of the team will answer it.
+There are regular monthly Pact AMAs, currently hosted by Pactflow.
+At these sessions, you can ask a question and one of their team will answer it.
 [Register](https://www.linkedin.com/company/pactflow/events/?viewAsMember=true) for an upcoming AMA in your timezone.

 ## Previous Ask Me Anything recordings

-You can [watch](https://www.youtube.com/playlist?list=PLwy9Bnco-IpdgdZce-rXeR7EF2_6T8z7S) all of our previouss AMA's in case your questions have already been answered.
+You can [watch](https://www.youtube.com/playlist?list=PLwy9Bnco-IpdgdZce-rXeR7EF2_6T8z7S) all of our previous AMA's in case your questions have already been answered.
 The questions in each AMA are shown below:

 ### June 2021